k-donn/plasmoid-wunderground/README.md

 The legacy forecast API is geolocation locked in some cases.
 The newer API is not, but it does not provide all of the same attributes.
 Checking `Use Legacy Forecast API:` under `Debug` in settings reverts the widget to use the legacy API.
 Then, you then get the snow, thunder, and golf forecast.

+If you are getting lots of `Setting initial properties failed: <COMPONENT> does not have a property called cfg_XXXX` that is a known [Plasma bug](https://bugs.kde.org/show_bug.cgi?id=494417) and does not affect the widget.

 ## TODO

 - i18n